ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 Terminologies: RN_HRU=River Network HRU (Hydrologic Response Unit or simply catchment), HM_HRU=hydrologic model (or forcing) HRU.
 HRU can be grid box.
 "Forcing" for river model means runoff, evaporation and precipitation for lake routing, solutes for solute transport

 1. Often river network data has different variable names than defaults.
 In this case, variable names can be speficied in control file as well.
-See :doc:`River parameters <Riv>`.
+See :ref:`River parameters <River_network_data>`.

 2. Calendar in runoff input time should be read from netCDF, but If runoff input netCDF does not have calendar attribute, it can be specified.
 Make sure time variable in runoff data use either ``noleap``, ``standard``, ``gregorian``, or ``proleptic_gregorian``. case insensitive

 3. Like Calendar, If runoff input netCDF does not have time unit attribute, it can be specified. format should be <unit> since yyyy-mm-dd (hh:mm:ss). () can be omitted. <unit> can be days, hours, minutes, seconds.

-4. routing physics option: route_opt

-  * it is possible to specify multiple options (e.g., 0125 -> run with SUM, IRF KWT and DW).

-5 Restrictions related to history output: dt_qsim, outputFrequency and newFileFrequency
+4 Restrictions related to history output: dt_qsim, outputFrequency and newFileFrequency

   * dt_qsim (simulation time step) must be less than 86400 sec (one day).
 Muskingum-Cunge method will run at much shorter time step.
 Other methods can run at this time step, but Diffusive wave routing produce the results with less errors at shorter time step.